mphowardlab/azplugins/CONTRIBUTING.md

 Write the python implementation of your new feature first, then implement the C++ header file.
 Finally, implement the details of the algorithm.

+## Add your feature or fix to the changelog

+All new features or fixes should be documented with a short description in the changelog for the appropriate target version.

 # Source code guidelines

 ## Use current copyright notice and identify the maintainer of the code